 - If BIM is used, the type of construction contract is also to be changed

-- There is a limit to understand the BIM completely
+- There is a limit to understanding the BIM completely

 - The construction companies, who implement BIM, are less and therefore the suppliers are also less in number.